 For EWEB, climate leadership means:

 In order to measure progress toward these goals and to better understand our contribution to global climate change, we prepare a biennial greenhouse gas (GHG) inventory.
 The focus is on the GHG emissions associated with core business operations, such as fleet fuel consumption, electricity and natural gas use.

-Our 2015 GHG inventory (published in 2016) showed that between 2010 and 2015, our Scope 1 and 2 emissions decreased by 1,744 MT CO2e, or 49 percent, using market-based accounting for electricity.
-This decrease is primarily due to a variety of factors including a 38 percent reduction in anthropogenic fleet emissions, switching from using steam to natural gas to heat the headquarters facility in 2012, and a reduction in the market-based emissions factor for electricity.
+Our 2017 GHG inventory (published in 2018) showed that between 2009 and 2017, our Scope 1 and 2 emissions decreased by 3,972 MT CO2e, or 35 percent, using location-based accounting for electricity.
+This decrease is primarily due to a 39 percent reduction in fossil fuel fleet emissions and a 30 percent reduction in electricity-based emissions, which is largely the result of a reduction in the location-based emissions factor for electricity consumption.